MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ### Add 3D objects from the 3D toolkit to support your steps

-[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] comes with a library of predefined 3D objects included in the 3D toolkit that are optimized to work perfectly with HoloLens.
+[!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] comes with a library of predefined 3D objects included in the 3D toolkit that are optimized to work perfectly with [!include[pn-hololens](../includes/pn-hololens.md)].
 Use objects from the 3D toolkit like any other asset to support your steps and get your point across.
 Having a ready-made library makes it easy to get started if your company doesn’t have any 3D content.

 ![Add object from 3D toolkit)](media/3d-toolkit.PNG "Add object from 3D toolkit")